-The settings, schedule, and content for distributing a series of automated emails.
+The settings, schedule, and content for automated emails.

 The period of time between a trigger event and a send.

 A batch of contacts who have met an automation's criteria, and are waiting to receive the next email in a series.

 The event that starts an automation email or series.
 For example, someone subscribes to your marketing or purchases a particular product.

 A regular email campaign sends to your contacts at the time you choose.
 With an automation campaign, emails are sent automatically to specific contacts as they meet your trigger and sending criteria.